Tanner253/MikeDiazTrafficControl/README.md

  - As an User I would like to be able to learn about my favorite social media influencer while browsing their products.
  - As an User I would like to be able to read endorsments left by the social media influencer detailing the viability and usefulness of a given product.
  - As an User I would like the web app to be simple and quick to use.
+ - As an User i would like to opt into email updates and email verification for account creation

  - As a Developer I would like to have a secure back end database to secure the information inputed when creating new objects in the database.
  - As a Developer I would like to have Identity and Authorization in the app so an ADMIN page can be used to manage the website without developer interaction.